merenlab/anvio.org/help/main/programs/anvi-run-cazymes/index.md

                  &#45;&#45;hmmer&#45;program hmmscan
 </div>

 Use the parameter `--noise-cutoff-terms` to filter out hits.
 The default value is `--noise-cutoff-terms -E 1e-12`.
-If you want to explore filtering options, check out the help menu of the underlying hmm program you are using e.g. `hmmsearch -h`:
+If you want to explore filtering options, check out the help menu of the underlying hmm program you are using e.g. `hmmsearch -h`

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;cazymes &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \